Address: Akti Kondili 14, Piraeus 185 45. Greece

 Our Overall Rating

 ZuluTrade provides social and copy trading and has more than a million registered users.
 It has expanded its product offering to now include cryptocurrencies, and CFDs as well as forex.
 Its aim now, is to become the world’s largest social trading community.

-Since being founded in 2007 in USA, ZuluTrade has been busy developing its offering to include a variety of new and exciting features.
+Since being founded in 2007 in the USA, ZuluTrade has been busy developing its offering to include a variety of new and exciting features.
 The service as a whole continues to apply the basic principles of social/copy trading; that account holders are able to follow/copy the trading decisions of other traders.
-But ZuluTrade have become a major player in the space by cleverly taking that idea and overlaying a variety of features that give their clients an improved trading experience.
+But ZuluTrade have become a major player in the space by cleverly taking that idea and overlaying a variety of features that give their clients improved trading experience.

 ‘Signal providers’ are traders that are willing to share details of their trading strategy and allow it to be copied by followers.
 In exchange, followers pay a fee to the trader they are following.

 Other ‘costs’, or at least drags on performance, include the bid-offer spread applied by your own broker and also the slippage between indicated and realized prices.

 Overnight financing fees apply in the same way as they do with a standard broker account.

 Rather than having a platform where stand-alone traders execute individual trades, ZuluTrade operates a system where account holders/copiers navigate the ZuluTrade site to design and build their preferred trading strategy.
 Copiers can select to follow one or a variety of signal providers.